 Is there a religion requirement?

 No. We have had Muslim, Jewish, Christian, Buddhist, Hindu, Confucian, Zoroastrian, Agnostic, Atheist participants in this program.
-We do spend a good bit of time exploring the varieties of the religious traditions in Morocco, and a respectful and open spiritual demeanor in a variety of faith settings is one of the most important qualities needed for participation.
+We do spend a good bit of time exploring the varieties of the religious traditions in Morocco and Turkey, and a respectful and open spiritual demeanor in a variety of faith settings is one of the most important qualities needed for participation.

 Do I need a visa?